 On this MPOA website you will find lots of helpful current local information.

 MPOA strongly supports the Fire Wise and VIP (Volunteers in Prevention) Program.
-Our wonderful volunteers inspect properties for compliance with Cal Fire PRC 4291.
-Violation notices to be sent by Cal Fire asking members to correct any violations in order to be Fire Safe.
+Our wonderful volunteers inspected properties for compliance with Cal Fire PRC 4291.
+Notices were to be sent by Cal Fire for violations asking members to correct any violations in order to be Fire Safe.
+2nd Notices will be sent if necessary.
 Details are included in our NEWSLETTER.

 We are very fire and natural disaster conscious, and on this site have provided you with check lists and recommended ways of protecting yourself in case of an emergency.
 Efforts by Local citizens, US Forest Service and Sierra Pacific Industries (SPI) are in the process of circumnavigating Arnold with a Fire Break.
 Our fire prevention check lists and emergency evacuation information serve as guides for you to use to maintain your personal safety and that of your family, friends and the safety of your property should a wildfire or other natural disaster occur in our area.
 We are conscious of water conservation and have provided the latest information on this topic.

 PG&E is felling and removing downed trees to clear their power lines.
 PG&E wants property owners approval to remove more vegitation under their power lines to remove fire fuel and make our community fire safe.
 We encourage owner complaints to the County to clear their culverts and curb drainage systems for drain water control.